 Al-Khazneh (The Treasury) at Petra

-Al-Khazneh, widely known as the Treasury is an elaborate rock cut tomb in Petra, a city of the Nabatean Kingdom (312 BCE – 106 CE) located in Southern Jordan.
-Al-Khazneh is estimated to have been constructed during the reign of the Nabatean King Aretas IV of Philopatris (reigned approximately from 9 BCE to 40 CE).
+Al-Khazneh, widely known as the Treasury is an elaborate rock cut tomb in Petra, a city of the Nabataean Kingdom (312 BCE – 106 CE) located in Southern Jordan.
+Al-Khazneh is estimated to have been constructed during the reign of the Nabataean King Aretas IV of Philopatris (reigned approximately from 9 BCE to 40 CE).
 It was carved out of a sandstone rock face and is estimated to be almost 40 meters in height.

 Al-Khazneh (The Treasury) at Petra